Last Reviewed: 19.11.2025

 - notice and evidence requirements.

 The Government plans to implement these measures on a phased basis.
-Day-one rights to paternity leave and unpaid parental leave will come into force in April 2026, and the extended protections against dismissal and the right to bereavement leave in April 2027.
-We do not currently have a timeline for the right to bereavement leave for miscarriages before 24 weeks.
+Day-one rights to paternity leave and unpaid parental leave are expected to come into force in April 2026.
+The extended protections against dismissal and the right to bereavement leave are expected to come into force in 2027.

 - Raise awareness among your managers on how the changes will impact your organisation.
-Your managers will need guidance on correctly applying the new rules when the detail is finalised in regulations.
+Your managers will need updated guidance on correctly applying the new rules.

 Want to connect more deeply with the sector?